 Suggestion

 After the Awareness of problem phase is the suggestion phase.
-The phase revolves around creativity and new functionality based on the novel configurations from either existing or new elements.
+This phase revolves around creativity and new functionality based on the novel configurations from either existing or new elements.
 As part of the integral proposal, a Tentative Design and performance of that design is needed.

 When the researcher is not happy with the with the Tentative Design and considerable effort was put into it, the Proposal will be set aside.
 Thus, there are dotted lines over the Proposal and Tentative Design (as shown in Figure 1) for the connection between the Awareness of Problem phase and Suggestion phase.

-In this study, an interview will be held with a project manager with experience in the industry.
+In this study, an interview will be held with an experienced project manager from industry.
 The Tentative Design will be made according to the project manager suggestions.
 This will form part of the requirement analysis.

 Development

 In this phase the Tentative Design is developed and implemented further.
-There are many ways to develop an artifact, from design theories (Lindner & Rodger, 2017) to instantiations, models, concepts or processes (Laurillard, 2013).
+There are various ways to develop an artifact, from design theories (Lindner & Rodger, 2017) to instantiations, models, concepts or processes (Laurillard, 2013).
 The techniques will vary from one artifact to another.
 In some cases, a formal proof may need to be constructed to show correctness.
 For this study, a model will be made to achieve its objectives and get the desired outcome.

 Agile Methodology